teohrt/abrasion/README.md

 * scrapeLimit - Sets the number of URLs to scrape.
 Defaults to MAXINT when not set.

 ## Logs
 Abrasion has 3 potential output streams.
-By default it outputs errors and results to their own respective .CSV files and will also print to console if the -verbose flag is set.
+By default it outputs errors and results to their own respective text files and will also print to console if the -verbose flag is set.